-If a property and casualty insurance company prepares financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on line 2a.
+If a property and casualty insurance company prepares non-tax-basis financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on line Part I, 2a.

-If the property and casualty insurance company prepares financial statements and the income statement period differs from the corporation's tax year, the income statement period indicated on line 2a applies for purposes of Part I, lines 4 through 8.
+If the property and casualty insurance company prepares non-tax-basis financial statements and the income statement period differs from the corporation's tax year, the income statement period indicated on Part I, line 2a, applies for purposes of Part I, lines 4 through 8.

-If the property and casualty insurance company does not prepare financial statements, check "No" on Part I, line 1c, and enter the net income (loss) per the books and records of the U.S. corporation or the U.S. consolidated tax group on Part I, line 4.
+If the property and casualty insurance company does not prepare non-tax-basis financial statements, and has checked "No" on Part I, line 1c, enter the net income (loss) per the books and records of the U.S. corporation or the U.S. consolidated tax group on Part I, line 4.